idleberg/vscode-hopscotch/README.md

 *Generic screenshot*

-This extension now includes severals versions of the theme:
+This extension now includes severals variants of the theme:

 - Hopscotch
 - Hopscotch Mono, a less colourful variant